Anglican Arminianism: The Gagg controversy

 In 1624, a thitherto obscure Cambridge scholar, Richard Montagu, obtained royal permission to publish A New Gagg for an Old Goose.
 The book was framed as a rebuttal of a Catholic critique of the Church of England.
 In response, Montagu argued that the Calvinist positions objected to were held only by a small, Puritan minority in the Church of England, and that the majority of clergy in the Church of England rejected high Calvinism.

-Caroline divines and Arminianism
+Caroline Divines and Arminianism

-The initial accusation of an Englishman of Arminianism has been dated to 1624.
+The first accusation of an Englishman of Arminianism has been dated to 1624.
 In a few years, the accusation of Arminianism was much used polemically against the group of theologians now known as Caroline divines.
 A term with a more accurate focus is Durham House group.

 Arminianism and Laudianism

 Laudianism, the programme of William Laud as Archbishop of Canterbury from 1633 to shape the Church of England in terms of liturgy, discipline, and polity, has only with difficulty been equated by historians with the operation of an actual Arminian faction in the Church of England.
 In the factional church disputes under Charles I, however, this was certainly a common accusation.